-The Ag Council would like the USDA to work with the Department of Commerce and other agencies to expand trade opportunities, resolve trade disputes, and promote U.S. agriculture products in foreign markets.
-The Ag Council also encourages USDA and other relevant trade related agencies to serve as an advocate for U.S. agriculture when it comes to trade enforcement and market development.

-We support the efforts of USDA and USTR to proactively pursue WTO cases against competitors who are in violation of their WTO obligations, and we support sufficient funding to USDA for purposes of investigating and prosecuting such cases as well as providing defense for U.S. agriculture interests.

-The Ag Council urges increased funding and implementation of the export Foreign Agriculture Services' enhancement programs so as to provide maximum benefit to producers.
-The Market Access Program (MAP), Foreign Market Development (FMD) program, and other related programs are important to promotion and market development for U.S. commodities.
-U.S. trade policy and trade negotiations should enhance U.S. farm programs and thereby lower the cost of such programs.
+- 8 The Ag Council would like the USDA to work with the Department of Commerce and other - 9 agencies to expand trade opportunities, resolve trade disputes, and promote U.S. agriculture - 10 products in foreign markets.
+The Ag Council also encourages USDA and other relevant trade - 11 related agencies to serve as an advocate for U.S. agriculture when it comes to trade enforcement - 12 and market development. - 13 - 14 We support the efforts of USDA and USTR to proactively pursue WTO cases against - 15 competitors who are in violation of their WTO obligations, and we support sufficient funding to - 16 USDA for purposes of investigating and prosecuting such cases as well as providing defense for - 17 U.S. agriculture interests. - 18 - 19 The Ag Council urges increased funding and implementation of the export Foreign Agriculture - 20 Services' enhancement programs so as to provide maximum benefit to producers.
+The Market - 21 Access Program (MAP), Foreign Market Development (FMD) program, and other related - 22 programs are important to promotion and market development for U.S. commodities.
+U.S. trade - 23 policy and trade negotiations should enhance U.S. farm programs and thereby lower the cost of - such programs.
+We appreciate recent actions by USDA to bolster funding for these trade - 25 development programs. - 26

-We support efforts to establish an office at USDA that would provide additional oversight and protection the U.S. agriculture industry from threats of espionage, intellectual property and trade secret theft, foreign direct investments, and other potential foreign and domestic threats to American agriculture.
+27 We support efforts to establish an office at USDA that would provide additional oversight and

+28 protection the U.S. agriculture industry from threats of espionage, intellectual property and trade

+29 secret theft, foreign direct investments, and other potential foreign and domestic threats to

+30 American agriculture.

-Nutrition Title
+3132 Nutrition Title

-The Ag Council would like the federal government to utilize U.S. commodities to feed low income, mal-nourished in the U.S. and around the world.
-We believe that school meal programs are an important piece of the Nutrition Title of the Farm Bill, and we believe that these meals are important to the health and education of children in America.
-The Ag Council strongly believes that any additional funding for nutrition should not come from other agriculture programs.

-The Ag Council believes that some savings could be achieved in administrative costs and through reducing fraud and abuse within existing nutrition programs.
-In addition, the Ag Council believes nutrition programs and other similar welfare programs should do more to encourage participants to seek education, job training, and employment opportunities.
-Such efforts should be designed to ultimately help citizens reduce and eliminate their dependence on welfare programs.
+- 33 The Ag Council would like the federal government to utilize U.S. commodities to feed low - income, mal-nourished in the U.S. and around the world.
+We believe that school meal programs - 35 are an important piece of the Nutrition Title of the Farm Bill, and we believe that these meals are - 36 important to the health and education of children in America.
+The Ag Council strongly believes - that any additional funding for nutrition should not come from other agriculture programs. - 38 - 39 The Ag Council believes that some savings could be achieved in administrative costs and - 40 through reducing fraud and abuse within existing nutrition programs.
+In addition, the Ag - 41 Council believes nutrition programs and other similar welfare programs should do more to - 42 encourage participants to seek education, job training, and employment opportunities.
+Such - 43 efforts should be designed to ultimately help citizens reduce and eliminate their dependence on - 44 welfare programs. - 45

-The Ag Council believes that the Nutrition Title is a key component of farm and food policy and should be included in a comprehensive farm bill.
-The Ag Council does not support efforts to divorce the nutrition title from the other titles included in the farm bill.
-The Ag Council understands that nutrition programs provide a market for agricultural commodities, helps feed the less fortunate, and improves the economic conditions of food makers, transportation companies, and food retail stores.
+1 The Ag Council believes that the Nutrition Title is a key component of farm and food policy and

+2 should be included in a comprehensive farm bill.
+The Ag Council does not support efforts to

+- 3 divorce the nutrition title from the other titles included in the farm bill.
+The Ag Council - 4 understands that nutrition programs provide a market for agricultural commodities, helps feed - 5 the less fortunate, and improves the economic conditions of food makers, transportation - 6 companies, and food retail stores.7

-Rural Development Title
+8 Rural Development Title

-The Ag Council believes that rural development programs should be funded at the highest 1
+9 The Ag Council believes that rural development programs should be funded at the highest

-- 2 possible levels and should be distributed to those seeking to improve the rural economies by - 3 targeting farms, rural businesses and entrepreneurship.
-The Ag Council supports the Delta - 4 Regional Authority (DRA) and its mission to improve the economies of the Mississippi River - 5 Delta Region.
-The Ag Council also supports Rural Development programs that provide - 6 infrastructure for water, roads, health care, education, economic development, and information 7 technology.
+10 possible levels and should be distributed to those seeking to improve the rural economies by

+11 targeting farms, rural businesses and entrepreneurship.
+The Ag Council supports the Delta

+12 Regional Authority (DRA) and its mission to improve the economies of the Mississippi River

+- 13 Delta Region.
+The Ag Council also supports Rural Development programs that provide - infrastructure for water, roads, health care, education, economic development, and informationtechnology. - 15 ti 16